techcow2/lmsa/README.md

 - **Open Source**: Transparent codebase, open for community contributions and audits.
 - **LM Studio Integration**: Seamless connection with LM Studio's powerful language model capabilities.

+## Requirements

+Before using LMSA, ensure that the following requirements are met:

+- **Android Device**: You must have a device running Android 7.0 (Nougat) or higher.
+- **LM Studio**: LM Studio must be installed and running on a network-accessible computer.
+- **Network Configuration**:
+  - CORS (Cross-Origin Resource Sharing) must be enabled in LM Studio settings to allow cross-origin requests from LMSA.

 ## Installation